 ACADEMIA-TO-INDUSTRY (AIM) MEETING

 AIM is a multi-university careers conference that will provide a forum for up to 200 graduate students, faculty, and industry professionals to share career advice, discuss the future of the life science industry, and network.
-This meeting will take place on March 3rd, 2018 at McMaster Innovation Park.
+This meeting took place on March 3rd, 2018 at McMaster Innovation Park.

 - Expose graduate students to exciting industry careers options and equip them with relevant information and skills.